ZKAW/PyPass/README.md

 **Where can I use it?:**

-- Windows (.exe version available)
+- Windows (.exe compiled version available)
 - Ubuntu
 - macOS